This post may contain affiliate links. Please read our disclosure policy.

 Grilled pork chops take about 10 minutes to cook and then 5 minutes to rest, so you could easily have dinner on the table in less than 30 minutes!

 Grilling pork chops is one of the best ways to get a flavorful, juicy chop.
 They don’t need a lot of time to marinate because the olive oil and cajun seasoning blend will provide all the flavor you need.

-Grill Pork Chops.
+- Grill Pork Chops.
 Using bbq tongs, place the meat directly over the heat.
-Let the pork chops cook without moving them so you’ll get those beautiful grill marks.
+Let the pork chops cook without moving so you’ll get those beautiful grill marks.
 Grill evenly on each side, checking the internal temperature with a digital meat thermometer before removing the chops to rest.

-Pork should only be consumed at a safe internal temperature of 145 degrees F. The time it takes to be cooked to the proper temperature can vary based on thickness:
+Pork should only be consumed at a safe internal temperature of 145 degrees F. The time it takes to be cooked to the proper temperature can vary based on thickness.

+A 1-inch boneless or bone-in pork chop will cook in about 8-10 minutes.
 A thicker, 1 1/2-inch boneless pork chop will take about 14-18 minutes, or up to 20 minutes if it’s bone-in.

 It’s great to use time as a guide, but ultimately it’s the internal temperature that will dictate when your pork chops are safe to eat.
 I recommend investing in a digital meat thermometer for use with a grill like this one.